jalley64/The_Jungle_League_Rules/README.md

    SuperFlex (QB/WR/RB/TE) | 1 | No Limit
    BE | 15 | No Limi
    IR | 2 | No Limit
+   Taxi | 3 | rookies only
+### Taxi Squad ###
+ - There will be three taxi squad spots per team
+ - After the season has started, once a player is taken off the taxi squad, they cannot be put back on.
+ - Only rookies are allowed on the taxi squad
+ - Taxi squads must be cleared after the season, prior to the rookie draft

 ## __Section V - Free Agency & Trading__ ##

 ### Free Agency ###